micheles/micheles.github.io/_posts/2014-09-14-dropping-XMLSchema-support.md

 that:

-1. PyQt validation rejects our NRML files saying that they are invalid even if they are valid according to third party tools such as xmllint
+1. PyQt validation rejects our NRML files saying that they are invalid even if they are valid according to third party tools such as xmllint.

-2. `lxml` is *extremely* dependent on the version used.
-Our experience is that every time you change version someting breaks.
-Even for minor version.
+2. lxml is *extremely* dependent on the version used.
+Our experience is that every time you change version some thing breaks.
+Even for minor versions.
 We were bitten by problems at least 4 or 5 times in the past: we found several bugs in specific versions of lxml, we had to change our parsers at least once to work around some issue, and currently the validation of some of our files with the